Hyptiotes: Life style

-Hyptiotes creates a triangular web and sits at a vertex until it detects vibrations that signify the collision of its prey.
+Hyptiotes spiders produce a rudimentary orb-web consisting only of four radii connected to a single thread which the spider uses to manipulate the web.
+This triangular web is made between leaves on plants.
+The spider sits at a vertex until it detects vibrations that signify the collision of its prey.
 At this moment the spider releases a coil of silk which it has held taut in such a manner that the tension of the web causes it to entangle the prey.
 The spider then wraps its prey in special wrapping silk.